-In recognition of racial disparities among US communities, we will select solutions from across our 2024 Global Challenges that are focused on driving positive impact in Black and Brown communities in the US.
+In recognition of racial disparities among US communities, we will select solutions from across our 2025 Global Challenges that are focused on driving positive impact in Black and Brown communities in the US.
 If you select Yes for this question, you will be automatically considered - no additional application questions are required.
 Applicants who emphasize how they're thinking about racial equity in their work (for example, in application questions about who the solution serves or why the team is well-positioned to deliver the solution) are more likely to be selected.
 If you are selected, you will receive additional coaching, resources, and partnership support.
-Learn more about the program here, and read more about our next Summit here.
+Learn more about the program here.